Hospitality & Catering Study Programmes

 You’ll gain plenty of hands-on experience and have the opportunity to practise all that you learn in our kitchens.
 You can showcase your skills in the real world and work in the College’s own restaurant and catering company.

-Our students receive valuable, realistic experience while they learn against the dynamic backdrop of our restaurants – McLeods Restaurant at our Medway Campus and Oaks at our Maidstone Campus.
+Our students receive valuable, realistic experience while they learn against the dynamic, and fast paced, backdrop of Oaks Restaurant at our Maidstone Campus.

 What will I learn?

 You can take your first steps by learning all of the basic cookery methods and food and beverage service skills on the level 1 and 2 programmes.
 You could also have the opportunity to supervise a kitchen team and learn about recipe development, food sourcing and production.
 Progress further onto a level 3 qualification where you'll learn supervisory skills too.

 Find out the difference between a Hospitality & Catering course and a study programme below.

 Why choose a MidKent College Hospitality & Catering study programme?